radius-project/blog/radblog/content/posts/2024/radius-workload-identity-support/index.md

 ## Comparison between providers

 AWS and Azure provide very similar solutions for adopting workload identities.
 They also provide mutating webhooks that allow configuring workloads to use Workload Identity easily.
-However, Azure's mutating webhook supports mount the service token account where as with AWS, it was not easy to do so.
+However, while we adopted Azure's mutating webhook for enabling Azure Workload Identity in Radius, it was not easy to take a similar approach with AWS.
 This was because Azure's webhook utilized two annotations as part of workload identity configuration.
 We could choose to utilize ```azure.workload.identity/use: "true"``` to mount the service-token which is the key requirement for enabling workload identity.

 ```
 azure.workload.identity/use: "true"